 The practice of fasting is a worldwide phenomenon done for thousands of years.
 While many religions and spiritual texts make fasting into as much a spiritual quest as a performance enhancing one, modern science is showing just how effective fasting can be.

 Much of the research focuses on neuroprotection and anti-aging.
-Fasting can remove oxidative stress, which decreases the risk of Alzheimer’s, Parkinson’s, and Huntington’s disease.
+Fasting can remove oxidative stress, which decreases the risk of memory issues, Parkinson’s, and Huntington’s problems.
 Beyond that, fasting can enhance certain brain chemicals such as BDNF, which is like fertilizer for the brain to create new connections.

 The anecdotal evidence and subjective experience of the author suggest fasting regularly will increase mental clarity and reduce brain fog.
 Fasting daily for 16 hours (called intermittent fasting) is an effective way to see many of the benefits without going through 24 or 72 hour fasts.